landscape · models

 Google Research’s TurboQuant (March 25, ICLR 2026) compresses KV cache to 3 bits with zero accuracy loss.
 No retraining required.
 6x reduction in KV memory.

-Impact on RG’s hardware:
+Impact on the reference hardware:

 Implementation status: